 The Redpath Museum is an independent unit of the Faculty of Science at McGill University.
-Its mandate is to foster understanding and appreciation of the diversity of our biological, geological, and cultural heritage through scientific research, collections study and education.
+Its mission is to foster an understanding and appreciation of the diversity of our biological, geological and cultural heritage through scientific research, collections study and education.
 Built in 1882 by Canada's foremost Victorian naturalist, Sir William Dawson, it has its own faculty and offers courses at the undergraduate and graduate levels, as well as a minor in natural history.

 The Redpath Museum is the oldest building in Canada built as a museum.
 Completed in 1882, it originally housed the collections of Sir William Dawson, then Principal of McGill.
 The museum currently holds extensive collections in the fields of paleontology, zoology, mineralogy, and world cultures (ethnology).
 It has several research labs and a Victorian teaching auditorium.
 The museum is open to the public.
 Read more about the Museum's history and architecture and about its Directors.